BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Our Evaluation Framework

 \item \emph{Step 2 - Bug Injection}: We used LLMs to inject bugs through few-shot prompting.
 For our research prototype, all of the obtained code snippets from the previous step correspond to the fixed version of the selected bug instances.
-We used GPT-4o to inject bugs into these code snippets by supplying the corresponding bugs and their bug fixes from the \defectj bug instances.
+We used GPT-4o to inject bugs into these code snippets by supplying the corresponding benchmark bugs and fixes as references, with the aim of reproducing the same underlying root cause in the new project context.
+As illustrated by the running example in Figure~\ref{fig:jc5}, the \texttt{Analyze} instance may look textually very different from the original benchmark case because it does not preserve the same buggy pattern (i.e., local patch shape).
+In the real-world \texttt{Analyze} example, the bug is re-instantiated in \texttt{nextSimpleValue(char c)}, where the code first constructs a token string and then validates whether it represents a legal numeric value.
+The buggy version performs this validation through manual character-by-character screening, explicitly iterating over \texttt{string.toCharArray()} and rejecting characters outside a restricted set.
+The repaired version replaces this ad hoc validation logic with a \texttt{try}-\texttt{catch} around \texttt{Double.parseDouble(string)}, throwing the same \texttt{NumberFormatException} only when parsing fails.
+Thus, what is preserved is not the visible edit form of the original benchmark patch, but the deeper failure root cause: incorrect handling of numeric-string parsing and validation under a substantially different real-world implementation context. \respto{R1-2.1}

 \item \emph{Step 3 - Test Case Generation}: Similar to the previous step, for each injected bug instance, we used LLMs to generate the corresponding test cases through few-shot prompting.
-We then reused the existing test harness from $36$ out of the $37$ selected real-world GitHub projects, inserting the newly generated test cases into them.
+We then reused the existing test harness, when available in the original project, and inserted the newly generated test cases into it.
 The one remaining project, BitStream~\cite{bitstream}, does not have any test cases.
-Therefore, we must develop its test harness before injecting the newly generated tests.
+Therefore, we developed its test harness before injecting the newly generated tests.

 \item \emph{Step 4 - Verification and Refinement}: The resulting buggy and bug-fixed versions were compiled and tested to ensure the validity of the bug/bug-fixing pairs and the effectiveness of the generated test cases.
 Whenever compilation errors or test execution issues arose (e.g., the test failing to reveal the bug or still failing on the fixed version), the error messages and the current implementations were fed back to GPT-4o for further refinement.
-This process was repeated until no further compilation or testing issues persisted.
+This process was repeated until no further compilation or testing issues remained.
+After the above process, we retained $104$ matched real-world cases that could be successfully injected, validated, and tested.
+We report SUE performance only on this finalized set. \respto{R1-2.3} \end{itemize}